Plugins

 Website not available

-1. Select the alarm type Endpoint and as a reference a web page running on the Apache web server.
-If you have several websites hosted on the corresponding web server, it makes sense to switch the alarm to all of them via Tag.
+1. Select the alert type Endpoint and as a reference a web page running on the Apache web server.
+If you have several websites hosted on the corresponding web server, it makes sense to switch the alert to all of them via Tag.

 2. Select the 'Web page unavailable' requirement.